 This material can be matched to the shade of your natural teeth and shaped to fit your bite.
 It’s made of a resin with glass, plastic, or quartz.
 Sometimes, it’s used to fix small chips or gaps in the teeth.
 Composite fillings are not as durable as metal ones.
 They also tend to be more expensive.
 Many patients still choose them due to their ability to blend in with other teeth.

 A ceramic filling can resist staining better than a composite one.
 It’s usually as expensive as a gold filling (sometimes even more expensive), can last just as long, and is less visible because of its colour.
 Porcelain fillings are durable enough to be placed in any area of the mouth, from front teeth to back molars.
 This ceramic material is not recommended for those who grind their teeth.

 Made of acrylic and glass, this type of filling is not as durable as the others that we mentioned above.
 It’s not used in molars for this reason; we tend to bite down harder with our back teeth.
 One advantage is that glass ionomer fillings contain fluoride, which can prevent future decay from occurring.
 They’re also coloured to match the surrounding teeth so that the filling is not noticeable.
 The material tends to be less expensive than gold fillings, but it only lasts up to 5 years.

 Who knew that cavities had so many solutions?
 The next time you are in the dentist’s chair, ask about which type of filling will be right for you.
-EK Dental offers fillings and routine check-ups in Winnipeg.
+EK Dental offers dental fillings in Winnipeg and routine check-ups.
 Our dentists will be happy to help you maintain a beautiful smile!